 We reached out to Dr. Michael Breus, The Sleep Doctor, and Maryam Tantawy, Director of Product Marketing and Innovation at HUM Nutrition for more information on the link, and tips for achieving your best rest.

 (Image Source: Unsplash / Kinga Cichewicz)

-While how much sleep the average person needs is a very personal calculation, most people need between “7-9 hours,” according to Dr. Breus.
+While how much sleep the average person needs is a very personal calculation, most people need between “seven to nine hours,” according to Dr. Breus.
 To find out your individual sleep needs and determine what sleep category you fall into.
 Dr. Breus breaks people down into chronotypes with an animal identifier.
-Bears have a higher sleep drive, wolves like to stay up late, lions are early risers and dolphins are very light sleepers and tend to be overachievers.
+Bears have a higher sleep drive, wolves like to stay up late, lions are early risers, and dolphins are very light sleepers and tend to be overachievers.
 Once you determine your sleep type at www.chronoquiz.com, you can change your habits for better sleep.

 So hit the sheets and you might see a change in hair growth.

 If sleep doesn’t work, there are always vitamin shots.
 HERE’s what happened when I tried it.